Trump releases some JFK files, blocks others under pressure

-WASHINGTON (Reuters) - President Donald Trump on Thursday ordered the release of 2,800 documents related to the 1963 assassination of President John F. Kennedy but yielded to pressure from the FBI and CIA to block the release of some information, senior administration officials said.
+WASHINGTON (Reuters) - President Donald Trump on Thursday ordered the unveiling of 2,800 documents related to the 1963 assassination of President John F. Kennedy but yielded to pressure from the FBI and CIA to block the release of some information to be reviewed further.

 Congress had ordered in 1992 that all records relating to the investigation into Kennedy’s death should be open to the public, and set a final deadline of Oct.
 26, 2017, for the entire set to be made public.

-Trump had confirmed on Saturday that he would allow the documents to be made public.
+Trump had confirmed on Saturday that he would allow for the opening of the documents, “subject to the receipt of further information.”

-Administration officials told reporters on a conference call that Trump ordered government agencies to study the redactions in the documents over the next 180 days to determine whether they needed to remain hidden from the public.
+Administration officials told reporters on a conference call that Trump ordered government agencies to study the redactions in withheld documents over the next 180 days to determine whether they needed to remain hidden from the public.
 After the review, Trump expected such withholdings to be rare.

-The officials described Trump as reluctant to accept agency requests to hold back thousands of documents but felt in the end he had no choice but to agree to their entreaties.

-“The president wants to ensure there is full transparency here and is expecting that the agencies do a better job in reducing any conflicts within the redactions and get this information out as quickly as possible,” one official said.
+The White House said remaining records with redactions would be released “on a rolling basis” in the coming weeks.

+In a memo to government agency heads, Trump said the American people deserved as much access as possible to the records.

 Academics who have studied Kennedy’s slaying on Nov.
 22, 1963, during a motorcade in Dallas said they expected the final batch of files to offer no major new details on why Lee Harvey Oswald gunned down the Democratic president.